Church of Norway: Statistics

 Norwegians are registered at baptism as members of the Church of Norway, and many remain members, using services such as baptism, confirmation, marriage and burial, rites which still have cultural standing in Norway.

-68.7% of Norwegians were members of the state Church of Norway as of the end of 2019, a 1.2% drop compared to the year before and down about 11% from ten years earlier.
-However, only 20% of Norwegians say that religion occupies an important place in their life (according to a recent Gallup poll), making Norway one of the most secular countries of the world (only in Estonia, Sweden and Denmark were the percentages of people who considered religion to be important lower), and only about 3% of the population attends church services or other religious meetings more than once a month.
-Baptism of infants fell from 96.8% in 1960 to 51.4% in 2019, while the proportion of confirmands fell from 93% in 1960 to 54.4% in 2019.
+60.9% of Norwegians were members of the state Church of Norway as of the end of 2025, a 0.8% drop compared to the year before and down 11.8% from ten years earlier.
+However, only 20% of Norwegians say that religion occupies an important place in their life (according to a Gallup poll), making Norway one of the most secular countries of the world (only in Estonia, Sweden and Denmark were the percentages of people who considered religion to be important lower), and only about 3% of the population attends church services or other religious meetings more than once a month.
+Baptism of infants fell from 96.8% in 1960 to 51.2% in 2025, while the proportion of confirmands fell from 93% in 1960 to 48.7% in 2025.
 The proportion of weddings to be celebrated in the Church of Norway fell from 85.2% in 1960 to 31.3% in 2019.
-In 2019 85.5% of all funerals took place in the Church of Norway.
+In 2025 79.8% of all funerals took place in the Church of Norway.
 A survey conducted by Gallup International in 65 countries in 2005 found that Norway was the least religious among the Western countries surveyed, with only 36% of the population considering themselves religious, 9% considering themselves atheist, and 46% considering themselves "neither religious nor atheist".